 Church At Home

-The office will be open regular hours.
+The office will be open regular hours, closing early at 2:30pm from July 19th-July 29th.
 You can drop off your donations or the debit machine will be available.
 If you would like to give online click on the button.
 Thank you for your continued support!